PurpleTree HR logo

 • WRC claims from employees

-The Pensions Authority will have enforcement powers to ensure employers meet their obligations.
+The Pensions Authority has enforcement powers to ensure employers meet their obligations.
+If you need guidance on your compliance obligations, our employment advice team can assist.

 Qualifying Pension Schemes